 In February 2016, the Equal Employment Opportunity Commission (EEOC) published a Notice of Proposed Rulemaking to update the Section 501 rules.
 For more information, please see: Ensuring Accessible Technology in Federal Workplaces: The Proposed Section 501 Rules

 Section 503 applies to businesses that contract (or subcontract) with the federal government for more than $10,000.
 Covered contractors are prohibited from engaging in discrimination and are required to take affirmative action to employ and advance in employment qualified persons with disabilities.
 In addition, certain government contractors, specifically those with 50 or more employees and contracts in excess of $50,000, are required to develop specific affirmative action programs.
 In 2014, the Office of Federal Contract Compliance Programs (OFCCP) revised the regulations implementing Section 503 to include, among other things, specific goals applicable to people with disabilities.

 The recent updates to the Section 503 regulation are fueling increased employer interest in accessible information and communication technologies that can support accessible workplaces—from accessible online job applications to talent management systems that can assist in recruitment and recordkeeping.
-In a nutshell, covered federal contractors must ensure that applicants and employees with disabilities have equal access to its personnel processes, including those implemented through information and communication technologies.
+In a nutshell, covered federal contractors must ensure that applicants and employees with disabilities have equal access to their personnel processes, including those implemented through information and communication technologies.
 The reasonable accommodation obligation extends to the contractor’s use of electronic or online application systems.
 Though not required by the Section 503 regulation, it is a best practice for the contractor to make its online application system accessible and compatible with assistive technologies used by individuals with disabilities.

 III.
 Section 504 of the Rehab Act